Final Fantasy XIV: Reception

 In contrast to the original version, Final Fantasy XIV has earned a generally positive reception and robust sales numbers.
 Prior to release, both the game's press and fans were surprised by its quality and level of polish.
 IGN's Charles Onyett cited many specific improvements over aspects of the initial game and recognized that "it seems like Square's doing the right things to fix the many mistakes made with Final Fantasy XIVs original design".
 Following an impressive showing at Gamescom 2012, it won Destructoid's Gamescom Community Choice Award.
 The editorial staff observed "the considerable changes made to the engine, HUD and combat system, transforming it into a far cry from the game that disappointed so many".
 However, GameSpot's Jonathan Toyad was less confident about the game, praising the changes but commenting that many features would seem overly familiar to players of modern MMORPGs.

 The overwhelming sentiment expressed by multiple reviewers was that the remade game executed admirably on traditional MMORPG features and succeeded at addressing the failures of the original version.
 For Kevin VanOrd of GameSpot, this steadfast implementation of genre fundamentals was his greatest criticism—that "it does not leap over the shoulders of the games that have come before".
 However, he was quick to praise the quality of the game's writing, a feature highlighted by a number of other critics.
 USgamer's Pete Davison was particularly enamored with the story and commended the responsiveness of non-player characters to the player's actions as an effective method of worldbuilding.
 Many reviewers enjoyed the ability to play as multiple classes on a single character, a feature retained from the original release.
 Davison remarked that the differing mechanics of each class made them feel unique in their gameplay styles.
-Daniel Tack of Forbes.com singled out the crafting minigame as "one of the most interesting and compelling" aspects of the game.

 The console versions of the game were noted for their robust feature set which put them on the same level as the PC release.
 Phil Kollar of Polygon lauded its implementation of controller play, calling it "Final Fantasy XIVs single biggest gift to the [MMORPG] genre".
 While the PlayStation 3 version suffered from minor framerate and loading time issues as well as reduced graphical fidelity, reviewers observed that all of these problems were eliminated in the PlayStation 4 version, creating parity with the PC release.
 Kollar and Leif Johnson of IGN also found that the game played admirably on PlayStation Vita via Remote Play with only minor lag.